maarten-pennings/howto/pythonpackage/readme.md

   main()
 ```

-I like to develop python projects in a virtual environment.
+I like to develop python projects in a _virtual environment_.
 This allows different versions of package to be used by
 different projects.
 Maybe even more important, environments
 allow installing packages in those environments, instead of